BrickBot/BrickBot.github.io/README.md

 # Like what you’ve found?
 Wondering how to easily download it all for use?
-* Check out [gh-archive-org](https://github.com/BrickBot/gh-archive-org), our GitHub CLI extension for downloading an archive of a GitHub organization!
+* Check out [gh-archive-org](https://github.com/BrickBot/gh-archive-org), our GitHub CLI extension for downloading an archive of an entire GitHub organization!

 * * *